-Please watch our NEW pet food animation!
+Please watch our pet food animation!
 You can also scroll down for more background detail.

 We hope it explains everything about how cat and dog food is made but if you have any additional queries please do contact firstname.lastname@example.org.